devlinjunker/template.github.semver/README.md

 ## Intro

-This is a template project with all of the basic files and directory structure for a useful Github Repo :100:%
+_This is a template project with all of the basic files and directory structure for a useful Github Repo :100:%_

 ## Dependencies/Frameworks

 - None yet, this is just a template!

+## Quick Setup

+_This section should try to quickly (1-3 paragraphs) explain how to setup the project and start the application/server/demo_

 ## Links